| |

 the only religion permitted and was to be given a dominant role

 in the country's affairs.
-The Church was granted total
+The Church was granted total control

-the Church would try to emulate wherever it could.
+would try to emulate wherever it could.

 As it still does today, the Church felt itself competent to